 Although tremendous strides have been made in Advanced Hearing Aid Technology, those cost reductions have not been passed on to you.
-Until now ...
-The MDHearingAid® uses the same kind of Advanced Hearing Aid Technology incorporated into hearing aids that cost thousands more at a small fraction of the price.
-Over 250,000 satisfied customers agree: High guality FDA registered hearing aids don't have to cost a fortune.
+Until now...
+The MDHearingAid[®] uses the same kind of Advanced Hearing Aid Technology incorporated into hearing aids that cost thousands more at a small fraction of the price.
+Over 250,000 satisfied customers agree: High quality FDA registered hearing aids don't have to cost a fortune.
 The fact is, you don't need to spend thousands for a medical-grade hearing aid.
 MDHearingAid gives you a sophisticated high-performance hearing aid that works right out of the box with no time-consuming "adjustment" appointments.
 You can contact a hearing specialist conveniently on-line or by phone-even after sale at no cost.
 No other company provides such extensive support.
 Now that you know ... why pay more?

-MDHearingAid[®] TAKE ADVANTAGE OF OUR 45-DAY RISK-FREE TRIAL!
+MDHearingAid >>> TAKE ADVANTAGE OF OUR 45-DAY RISK-FREE TRIAL!

 Hearing is believing and we invite you to try this nearly invisible hearing aid with no annoying whistling or background noise for yourself.
 If you are not completely satisfied with your MDHearingAid, return it within 45 days for a FULL REFUND.

 For the Lowest Price Call

-and get
+800-521-0318

 BIG SOUND.
 TINY PRICE.
 BATTERIES INCLUDED!
-RIGHT OUT
+BEADY TO USE

-THE BOX
+IGHT OUT THE BOX!

-Nearly Invisible

-800-521-0318 MDHearingAid200.com

-Use Code DH78

-FREE Batteries for 1 Year

-Plus FREE Shipping

-DOCTOR DESIGNED | AUDIOLOGIST TESTED | FDA REGISTERED
+Nearly Invisible MDHearingAid200.com Use Code DH78 FREE Batteries for 1 Year Plus FREE Shipping DOCTOR DESIGNED | AUDIOLOGIST TESTED | FDA REGISTERED ©2018 MDHearingAid, Inc. All Rights Reserved.

 THE SCIENCE OF HEALTH